Keansburg, New Jersey: Local government

 Keansburg operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The borough is one of 42 municipalities (of the 564) statewide that use this form of government.
-Keansburg governing body is comprised of the five-member Borough Council, whose members are elected at-large in non-partisan voting as part of the May municipal election to four-year terms of office on a staggered basis, with either two or three seats coming up for election in even-numbered years.
+Keansburg's governing body is comprised of the five-member Borough Council, whose members are elected at-large in non-partisan voting as part of the May municipal election to four-year terms of office on a staggered basis, with either two or three seats coming up for election in even-numbered years.
 In March 1974, voters passed a referendum by 1,508 to 1,142 that expanded the council from three members to its current five.
 At a reorganization meeting after each election, the council selects a mayor and deputy mayor from among its members for a two-year term.